Weighted Birkhoff Averages Accelerate Data-Driven Methods: Five Examples of Weighted Methods

 Dynamic Mode Decomposition (DMD) is a data-driven technique for extracting structure from sequential data \cite{tu2014dynamic,schmid2010dynamic}; see also the review~\cite{colbrook2024multiverse}.
 Given snapshots $X_1,X_2,\dots,X_N,X_{N+1} \in \mathbb{R}^d$, for some $N,d \geq 1$, the goal is to identify a best-fit linear map for $X_n \mapsto X_{n+1}$.
 In its simplest form, DMD seeks a matrix $A \in \mathbb{R}^{d\times d}$ so that $X_{n+1} \approx AX_n$ for all $n = 1,\dots, N$ by minimizing $\|\mathbb{Y} - A\mathbb{X}\|_F$, where $\|\cdot\|_F$ is the Frobenius norm and

-The optimal solution is the DMD matrix $A = \mathbb{Y}\mathbb{X}^\dagger$, where $\dagger$ denotes the Moore--Penrose pseudoinverse.
-The eigenvectors of $A$ (DMD modes) represent coherent spatial structures that grow, decay, or oscillate linearly in time according to their associated eigenvalues.
+The optimal solution is the DMD matrix $A = \mathbb{Y}\mathbb{X}^\dagger$, where $\dagger$ denotes the Moore--Penrose pseudoinverse. { The Moore--Penrose pseudoinverse can be computed from the singular value decomposition of a matrix $\mathbb{X} = U\Sigma V^\top$ as $\mathbb{X}^\dagger = V\Sigma^\dagger U^\top$ with the pseudoinverse of the rectangular diagonal matrix $\Sigma$, denoted $\Sigma^\dagger$, obtained by taking the reciprocal of each non-zero element of $\Sigma$ and leaving the zeros in place.} The eigenvectors of $A$ (DMD modes) represent coherent spatial structures that grow, decay, or oscillate linearly in time according to their associated eigenvalues.